cxai/Checkmarx-PowerTools/InfastructureSetup/README.md

-# A collection of scripts to automate setup and maintenance of Checkmarx installations
+# Scripts to automate setup and maintenance of Checkmarx installations

 ## Remove Cx load delay after IIS is restarted - `cx-init-webapps-on-iis-restart.ps1`
 Cx may take up to several minutes to load the first time it is accessed after an IIS restart or a box reboot.
 You can mitigate it by configuring IIS built-in feature called "application initialization".